-ANSYS electromagnetic field, circuit, systems and multiphysics simulation solutions address a broad array of industry applications.
-These solutions enable you to accurately simulate electromagnetic fields and currents, together with associated thermal and structural responses, when developing electronic, electrical and electro-mechanical equipment.
+ANSYS electromagnetic field, circuit, systems and multiphysics simulation solutions address a broad array of industry applications to accurately predict electromagnetic fields and currents, together with associated thermal and structural responses.

 Two broad application areas for electromagnetics/electronics simulation are: